What Precautions If Travelling With Food-allergic Child?

 - You already know how to manage the food allergies that your child has — you do it every day.
 The strategies that help you cope at home can work well on trips too.

-- If you're traveling overseas, talk to someone who understands the country's traditions and culture to get tips on how to manage your child's allergy and still fit in.
+- If you're travelling overseas, talk to someone who understands the country's traditions and culture to get tips on how to manage your child's allergy and still fit in.

 Get Your Plan Ready